 - In a saucepan, heat the wine to a simmer, and then slowly add the cheese, a handful at a time, stirring or whisking continuously to incorporate it before going on to the next handful.
 The mixture should be hot but not boiling, and it only takes a short time...don't walk away.

 - When the cheese is fully incorporated, add the Kirsch and salt and pepper to taste.
 Then grate in some fresh nutmeg.

 - Add the macaroni to the fondue, and turn everything into a baking dish.
 Bake for about 30 minutes until bubbling, and then finish under the broiler to brown.
 Serve right away.

-Notes: This fondue won’t keep well, so plan to eat it all when you make it.(That shouldn’t be difficult) And use a decent, drinkable wine since it is a big part of the flavor of this meal.
+This fondue won't keep well, so plan to eat it all when you make it.(That shouldn't be difficult) And use a decent, drinkable wine since it is a big part of the flavor of this meal.